 Then we added the related properties to the main file.
 These properties are displayed in the 2Smart Cloud mobile application with Push buttons.

 But we are getting ahead of ourselves a bit.
-To link a remote control to a mobile app, you first need to connect it to the IoT cloud platform.
+To link a remote control to a mobile app for the ESPHome devices, you first need to connect it to the IoT cloud platform.

 It’s easy, and in 2Smart Cloud, you can use the free plan for DIY developers.
 So let’s get started: